Kriegel/ComPower/README.md

 # Get a moniker (a reference) to an Microsoft word document COM object with the DisplayName 'Document1' out of the Running Object Table (ROT)
 $WordDoc = Get-ComRot | Where-Object { $_.DisplayName -eq 'Document1'} | Get-ComRotIntance
 ```

+###Remove a COM object from the Windows PowerShell process

 You can clean up a COM object (moniker) with the help of the Remove-ComObject
 Because the COM objects live in unmanage memory and Windows PowerShell lives in managed .NET memory the binding to each other is VERY fragile!
 So it is very hard to clean up a COM object from .NET (Windows PowerShell).